 When you contribute to a Traditional 401(k), you receive a tax break in the form of a deduction.
 For example, if your income is $50,000 and you contribute $5,000 to a Traditional 401(k), you’re only taxed on $45,000 worth of income for the year.

 A Traditional 401(k) then grows tax-free until you reach retirement, which is defined as reaching at least age 59 ½ according to the IRS.
 This is also called tax deferred.
 When you make withdrawals at that time, you’re taxed at the federal, state, and local tax rates on the full withdrawal amount.

 However, a Roth IRA doesn’t give you a deduction when you contribute but has the benefit of tax-free withdrawals at retirement.

 Moving funds from a Traditional 401(k) to a Roth IRA changes the tax status and, as a result, there are tax implications by making this transaction.
 In other words, the IRS essentially requires you to give back the tax deduction made on the original Traditional 401(k) before you can put the funds in a Roth IRA.
 This allows you to receive the benefit of tax-free withdrawals at retirement age.

 The process of moving funds from a Traditional 401(k) to a Roth IRA is called a Roth IRA conversion.
-The tax impact is determined by the total amount you decide to convert from a Traditional IRA.
-This amount is added to your taxable income in the year you make the conversion, and is taxable at the federal, state, and local income level.
+The tax impact is determined by the total amount you decide to convert from a Traditional IRA into a Roth account.
+This amount is added to your taxable income in the year you make the conversion, and is taxable at the federal, state, and local levels.
 As with many taxes, there is more that goes into how Roth IRA conversions are taxed, so make sure to do your homework first.